wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.7.0.2 - 03-08-2020 =
+* Fix - Conditional logic on select field.
+* Fix - Likert table scroll in responsive.
+* Fix - Drag and drop issue in tools page import form area.
+* Tweak - Upgrade URL to redirect to pricing page rather than product page.

 = 1.7.0.1 - 20-07-2020 =
 * Fix - Form status {de}active toggle button.